MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-landing-zone-content.md

 >
 > This reference architecture is part of the [**Azure Spring Apps landing zone accelerator**](/azure/cloud-adoption-framework/scenarios/app-platform/spring-apps/landing-zone-accelerator) guidance.
 The best practices are intended for a **workload owner** who wants to meet the preceding expectations.
 >
 > The workload is deployed in an _Azure application landing zone_ subscription provisioned by the organization.
-As the workload owner, you own resources in this subscription.
+As the workload owner, you own the resources in this subscription.
 >
-> The workload is dependent on _Azure platform landing zones_ subscriptions for shared resources.
+> The workload depends on _Azure platform landing zones_ subscriptions for shared resources.
 The platform teams own these resources.
 However, you are accountable for driving requirements with those team so that workload can function as expected.
 This guidance annotates those requirements as **Platform team**.
 >
 > We highly recommend that you understand the concept of [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/).